 Insurance Geek

-Utah Car Insurance Requirements
+Utah Car Insurance Quotes

-Written byBrad CumminsFact checked byBrianna Baiocco
+Brad CumminsWritten byBrad CumminsBrianna BaioccoFact checked byBrianna Baiocco

-Utah Car Insurance
+Utah Car Insurance Quotes

 Our editorial team follows strict guidelines to ensure accuracy and objectivity.
 Learn more about our process.

 Utah requires every driver to carry liability insurance and personal injury protection (PIP) before operating a vehicle on public roads.
 The state minimum liability is 25/65/15 — $25,000 bodily injury per person, $65,000 per accident, and $15,000 property damage.
-Utah is a no-fault state, meaning PIP covers your own medical expenses regardless of who caused the accident.
+Utah is a no-fault state, meaning your PIP covers your own medical expenses first regardless of who caused the accident.

 Utah Minimum Coverage Requirements